 Your agent should be able to give you the past historical record even after 6 years.
 As it happens, Income Tax Departments at times may ask you about the details or the sources for some investments.
 You may have made an investment 6 years back and withdrawn them 3 years later and reinvested the redemption money in another scheme.
 He should maintain the records for even closed investments.

-The mutual fund agent should be easily coordinate with the things like SIP or STP’S as they have certain deadlines, updating the records with Aadhar Card, OR new bank details etc.
+The mutual fund agent should be easily coordinate with things like SIP or STP’S as they have certain deadlines, updating the records with Aadhar Card, OR new bank details, etc.

 How to buy Mutual Funds directly or without a broker?